SaurabhSalunkhe/oci-genai-blog/_posts/2025-03-09-fine-tune-deepseek.md

 ---
 layout: post
-title: "Fine-Tuning DeepSeek-R1-Distill-Qwen-1.5B for Healthcare: Generating Patient Discharge Summaries"
+title: "Fine-Tuning DeepSeek-R1 for Healthcare: Generating Patient Discharge Summaries"
 date: 2025-03-09
 categories: [Healthcare, AI, Fine-Tuning]
 tags: [DeepSeek, Quantization, LoRA, Healthcare AI]
 author: "Saurabh Salunkhe"
 ---
 ## Introduction
-Fine-tuning a language model like DeepSeek-R1-Distill-Qwen-1.5B for generating patient discharge summaries is a complex process tailored to specific healthcare needs.
-In this blog, we will discuss a high-level framework for fine-tuning this model, including why it outperforms Retrieval-Augmented Generation (RAG), and provide code snippets for key steps like installation, quantization, and LoRA.
+In this blog post, we will explore high-level steps to fine-tune a large language model, specifically selecting the DeepSeek-R1-Distill-Qwen-1.5B for generating patient discharge summaries tailored to healthcare needs.
+We wll discuss why fine-tuning is crucial for improving model accuracy and relevance compared to alternatives like Retrieval-Augmented Generation (RAG).
+Key steps, including installation, quantization, and LoRA, will be highlighted with code snippets

 ## Sample Dataset overview

 Sample Dataset Overview
-The sample dataset consists of patient records like the below, each with a concise clinical note and a corresponding detailed discharge summary.
+The sample dataset consists of patient records (artificially generated) like the below, each with a concise clinical note and a corresponding detailed discharge summary.
 Here is an example from the dataset:

 Clinical Note: "36 y/o female, adm 2025-03-07, c/o headache x 1 week.
 Dx: appendicitis.
 PMH: hyperlipidemia.
 Tx: azithromycin 500 mg x 1 then 250 mg QD x 4 days, albuterol PRN.
 CT scan: 90% RCA occlusion.
 Labs: CRP 15 mg/L. D/c 2025-03-07."

 Discharge Summary: "Ms. Joseph Morton, 36, was admitted on 2025-03-07 with headache for 1 week, diagnosed with appendicitis.
 History of hyperlipidemia.
 Treated with azithromycin 500 mg x 1 then 250 mg QD x 4 days, albuterol PRN.
 CT scan revealed 90% RCA occlusion.
 Labs indicated CRP 15 mg/L. Discharged on 2025-03-07.
 Follow up with your cardiologist in 1 week."

 This dataset represents a sequence-to-sequence task where the model must transform short, jargon-heavy notes into structured, patient-friendly summaries.

-## Why Fine-Tuning Makes Sense Over RAG
-Fine-tuning DeepSeek-R1-Distill-Qwen-1.5B outperforms RAG for discharge summaries by internalizing medical knowledge, understanding jargon, ensuring data security, and delivering consistent outputs.
-RAGs reliance on external retrieval risks security and inconsistency.

 ## Step-by-Step Guide to Fine-Tuning

-1. Installing and Loading the Model from Hugging Face First, set up the environment and load the model and tokenizer from Hugging Face.
+I. Installing and Loading the Model from Hugging Face First, set up the environment and load the model and tokenizer from Hugging Face.

 {% highlight ruby %}